ReaganM02/Nuxt3-MongoDB-Refresh-Access-Token/README.md

-# Nuxt 3 MongoDB Authentication, Refresh access token & Email Verification.
+# Nuxt 3 Authentication using MongoDB, Refresh access token & Email Verification.

 This demo showcases seamless user authentication, featuring a refresh access token mechanism for API route protection.
 After registering, a verification email will be sent same thin when requesting a password reset.
 All-in-one example covering sign up, sign in, account verification, and password management.